strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 will email the registered email address on your account and send an SMS to the registered mobile phone on your account.

-See :ref:`forgotten_password` for instructions on resetting your password.
+See :ref:`forgotten-password` for instructions on resetting your password.

 It is important to keep your email address and mobile phone current so that you can make use of this facility.
 If you can no longer access the PMHC MDS